GigiTheGiraffe/GigiTheGiraffe.github.io/README.md

 ## Portfolio

 ### Turltutu
-- Copy of a site for one of my exercice, here is the [link]().
-- Here is the [*image*](https://github.com/becodeorg/Swartz-9/blob/main/1.The-Field/8.Html-CSS/progressive-enhancement/turlututu.png) to copy.

-### Activecollab
-- Copy of a site for one of my exercice, here is the [link](turlututu.github.io).
+- Copy of a site for one of my exercice, here is the [page](https://gigithegiraffe.github.io/turlututu.github.io/).
-- Here is the [*image*](https://github.com/becodeorg/Swartz-9/blob/main/1.The-Field/8.Html-CSS/progressive-enhancement/activecollab.png) to copy.
+- Here is the [*Github repository*](https://github.com/GigiTheGiraffe/turlututu.github.io) to copy.

 ---